rish-16/aft-pytorch/README.md

 x = torch.rand(32, 10, 512)
 y = layer(x) # [32, 10, 512]
 ```

+> This layer wrapper plug-and-play with your existing networks / Transformers.
+You can swap out the Self-Attention layer with the `AFTFullAttention` layer with minimal changes.

 ## TODO
 - Add full AFT architecture